List of Fast & Furious characters: Cipher

 Cipher returns in F9 as the secondary antagonist, where it is revealed that she had been arrested by Mr. Nobody and his forces, though rogue agents rescue her.
 She is later captured by rogue covert operative Otto and Dom's younger brother Jakob Toretto, and after unsuccessfully attempting to sway Jakob to work with her, gives them the location of the final piece of Project Aries, a device that can hack into any computer weapons system.
 However, Otto and Cipher form a secret alliance and begin working together, with both planning to double-cross Jakob.
 During the final battle, Cipher escapes in defeat one more time after the final battle when Dom causes a truck to crash into the computer simulated drone/magnetic F-22 Raptor jet intended to kill Dom, causing it to not only burst into flames, but also accidentally killing Otto in the process.

 Cipher returns in Fast X, where her henchmen have turned against her after they were blackmailed by Dante.
 She later goes to Dom's house to warn him and Letty that Dante is coming after them before she is taken into custody by Little Nobody.
 Towards the end of the film, she is sent to the same hospital prison as Letty, where the two subsequently engage in a fight, but work together to escape.
 After it is revealed that they are in Antarctica, both are rescued by a mysterious woman later revealed to be Gisele Yashar.

 Cipher is portrayed by Charlize Theron.
-Although she is the main antagonist of The Fate of the Furious and the rest of the franchise, she was revealed as the behind the scenes mastermind of Fast & Furious 6 and Furious 7, having hired and used Owen Shaw and Mose Jakande as pawns to succeed in her goals, making her the entire franchise's overarching antagonist.
+Although she is the main antagonist of The Fate of the Furious, she was revealed as the behind the scenes mastermind of Fast & Furious 6 and Furious 7, having hired and used Owen Shaw and Mose Jakande as pawns to succeed in her goals, making her the entire franchise's overarching antagonist.